Should you use grocery delivery on a budget? Read my honest experience with 3 delivery options, plus all my tips for getting the most for your money!

 As you can see, there’s a trend.
 Using grocery delivery – regardless of what store you use – will come with a delivery fee and required delivery tip.
 If you use Instacart, your fees will be at least $14.95.

-Note: You may get around the delivery fee if you’re a new customer or if a store is running a promotion, but it’s best to assume that you will have to pay the fee if you’re calculating whether or not it’s worth the cost to use the service.
+Note: You may get around the delivery fee if you’re a new customer or if a store is running a promotion for first online pickup or delivery, but it’s best to assume that you will have to pay the fee if you’re calculating whether or not it’s worth the cost to use the grocery delivery service.

-My total for the same list of groceries I put in my Kroger.com cart and my Walmart.com cart came to $24.75.
+My total for the same list of groceries I put in my Kroger.com cart and my Walmart.com cart came to $24.75 on Instacart.

-This perk is only available in select areas (you can see if there’s availability in your zip code here), but you can see what types of items are available on this page.
+This perk is only available in select areas.
+You can see if it’s available in your area and what types of items are available on this page.
+Some areas even have flash delivery, with a quicker fulfillment time.

 They have weekly deals, for more savings!
-If they deliver to your area, Prime Fresh could have competitive prices to your grocery store!
+If they deliver to your area, Prime Fresh could have competitive prices with your grocery store giving you the lowest selling price!

-Let me summarize the totals for each of the three carts I was shopping from:
+Let me summarize the totals for each of the three options to deliver grocery items that I was shopping from:

 - Kroger: $24.40 (groceries) + $11.95 (fees) = $36.35